 Students who become ill at school will be sent to the Main Office to determine if they need to be checked out of school.
-Prior to releasing a student, the office must make parent/guardian contact, notifying the parent/guardian that the student either needs to be picked up or is being sent home.
-If no parent/guardian contact can be made, the student must remain in school.
-In cases of emergency, paramedics will be called and parent/guardian notified as soon as possible.
+Prior to releasing a student, the office must make parent(s)/guardian(s) contact, notifying the parent(s)/guardian(s) that the student either needs to be picked up or is being sent home.
+If no parent(s)/guardian(s) contact can be made, the student must remain in school.
+In cases of emergency, paramedics will be called and the parent(s)/guardian(s) notified as soon as possible.
 According to district board policy, school staff may not recommend or administer over-the-counter medication to students without a physician's form on file authorizing it.
 Please do not send medication to school with your student if we do not have a medication release form completed by you and your doctor.
-This form can be obtained at the Main Office and should be returned to the Main Office.
-Parent/Guardian permission and physician authorization forms must be completed and on file in the school office before any medications can be administered by school staff.
-This includes medications purchased over-the-counter.
+This form can be obtained at the Main Office and should be returned to the Main Office. parent(s)/guardian(s) permission and physician authorization forms must be completed and on file in the school office before any medications can be administered by school staff.
+This includes medications purchased over the counter.
 The physician must provide a written statement detailing the amount of medication and the method and time schedules by which the medication is to be taken.
-Parents/guardians must provide medications in a container labeled by a California pharmacist or, if it is an over-the-counter medication, in the original container.
+Parent(s)/Guardian(s) must provide medications in a container labeled by a California pharmacist or, if it is an over-the-counter medication, in the original container.
 Only a physician licensed in California should prescribe medications.
 If possible, discuss with your physician the possibility of arranging medication times during out-of-school hours.
 If a student has a condition that could result in an emergency situation during the school day, please contact the Main Office 646-6535, to develop a specific emergency plan that can be attached to the student's emergency card.

-STUDENT HEALTH (related to parent/guardian)
+STUDENT HEALTH (related to parent(s)/guardian(s))

-You have the right as a parent/guardian:

-To be informed that school authorities will notify students in grades 7 to 12 that they may be excused from school for the purpose of obtaining confidential medical services without your consent.
+You have the right as a parent(s)/guardian(s): To be informed that school authorities will notify students in grades 7 to 12 that they may be excused from school for the purpose of obtaining confidential medical services without your consent.
 Ca. Ed.
 Code §46010.1